Aboriginal Frontline Leadership Program

-A program for Aboriginal employees who want to transition from team member to leading a team, or for new managers wanting to build management capability.
+A program for Aboriginal employees who wish to transition from team member to leading a team, or for new managers wanting to build management capability.

-A manager is a crucial part of any organization, but becoming an effective manager can be a difficult transition for any leader.
+A manager is a crucial part of any organisation, but becoming an effective manager can be a difficult transition for any leader.
 It requires new skills to handle new challenges.
-As a new manager or supervisor this program will help you seek better ways to:
+As a new manager or supervisor, this program will help you seek better ways to: